DGM (band): Mark Basile era (2007–present)

 In February 2007, DGM announced that Mark Basile was the new singer of the band.
 He was chosen among several auditions throughout Italy, Europe and America after Titta Tani left the band.

 In early 2009, DGM released their first album with Mark Basile and the seventh album of their career: Frame.
 Although well received, several reviews marked it as a slight step back compared to Different Shapes.
 It was another four years before DGM released another studio album, the longest gap in their career.

 In April 2010, DGM performed a show in Rome to celebrate the band's 15 year anniversary.
 This was recorded and released in September in the same year as the 2-disc CD/DVD, Synthesis.
 The DVD disc contained the complete live show including backstage access and a 'Making of' film of the album Frame.
 The CD is a 'best of' collection, containing songs from throughout the band's career re-recorded and re-arranged with the current line-up.
 The CD also contained two new songs "Just like Before" and "The Only One".

 On 28 March 2013, DGM released their eighth album, Momentum.
 Their second with Basile and also the first album since 2004's Misplaced to feature an unchanged line-up from their previous studio release.
 The album featured guest vocals on the track "Reason" from Russell Allen of Symphony X and guest guitars on the track "Chaos" from Jørn Viggo Lofstad of Pagan's Mind.

 On 26 August 2016, DGM released their ninth studio album, The Passage.
 Guitarist and producer Simone Mularoni said; "This album can easily be seen as our most ambitious work to date".
 This album also featured special guest appearances, Evergrey singer Tom Englund on the track and single "Ghosts of Insanity" and another guest appearance from a member of Symphony X, this time from guitarist Michael Romeo on the track "Dogma".

-On August 8th 2020 the single "Flesh and Blood" was released from the forthcoming tenth studio album Tragic Separation, which itself came out on October 9th via Frontiers Records and was produced by guitarist Simone Mularoni.
+On August 8, 2020, the single "Flesh and Blood" was released from the tenth studio album Tragic Separation, which itself came out on October 9 via Frontiers Records and was produced by guitarist Simone Mularoni.

+On August 28th 2024 DGM released the single "The Great Unknown", from their album "Endless", due on October 18th via Frontier Records.
+This album will be a progressive rock concept album, bringing a new style to their music.